nel-lab/Behavior3D/README.md

 ### 2. ```labeling.py```
 > This script allows user to select 2D calibration point in each camera for each frame.
 User should click on same reference point in each frame/angle (for example, tip of micromanipulator).
 The reference point should be visible in all cameras in each frame.
 >
 > It uses the npz file created in step 1 (calibration) and saves a model_coordinates csv file (see example in ```use_cases/labeling``` folder) containing all the info needed to map the 2D cameras to the 3D representation in step 5 (mapping).
-It is best run in blocks via the Spyder IDE.
+It is best run in blocks via the Spyder IDE or imported to a Jupyter Notebook.
 ### 3. ```aquisition.py```
 > This script allows for behavior movie acquisition from multiple camera angles.
 After acquiring the movies, the user will be prompted to label each camera view.
 Movies are saved as npz files for each camera with the movie and timestamps.
 Movies are also saved seperately in the user-specified format (.avi, .mp4, .mov, etc.).
 Examples of these outputs can be found in the ```use_cases/acquisition``` folder.
-It is best run in blocks via the Spyder IDE.
+It is best run in blocks via the Spyder IDE or imported to a Jupyter Notebook.
 >
 > You may need to run the following in terminal to activate usb cameras (Linux):
 > ```sudo chmod o+w /dev/bus/usb/001/*```